 Students will be graded for each course.
 A grade report will be issued at the end of each semester and placed on the student's transcript.
-If an incomplete (I) is received for the reporting period, all work must be made up within four weeks or the "I" will automatically become an "F" grade.
+If an incomplete ("I") is received for the reporting period, all work must be made up within four weeks or the "I" will automatically become an "F" grade.
 Definition of letter and points assigned are as follows:

-A-Superior 4 points B-Above Average 3 points C-Average 2 points D-Below Average 1 point No points F-Failing I-Incomplete No points CR-Credit No points P-Passing No points W-Withdraw No points AU-Audit No points AR-HS Articulation No points NC-No Credit No points
+A-Superior 4 points

+B-Above Average

+C-Average 2 points

+D-Below Average

+F-Failing No points

+I-Incomplete No points

+CR-Credit

+P-Passing No points

+W-Withdraw No points

+AU-Audit No points

+AR-HS Articulation No points

+NC-No Credit No points